2020 Reading stabbings: Investigation and trial

-Charges

-On 27 June 2020, Saadallah was charged with three counts of murder and three counts of attempted murder.

-Court proceedings
+Immediately after the stabbings, Forbury Gardens and the surrounding roads were closed to facilitate the police investigation.
+The roads re-opened on 1 July, whilst the gardens finally reopened on 10 July.

-On 29 June 2020, Saadallah appeared by video link at Westminster Magistrates' Court charged with three counts of murder and three counts of attempted murder.
-The prosecutor said the accused was heard shouting words to the effect of Allahu Akbar.
+On 27 June, Saadallah was charged with three counts of murder and three counts of attempted murder.
+On 29 June, he appeared by video link at Westminster Magistrates' Court charged with three counts of murder and three counts of attempted murder.
+The prosecutor said the accused was heard shouting words to the effect of "Allahu akbar".
 He was remanded in custody to appear at the Old Bailey.
 After appearing at the Old Bailey by video link from Belmarsh Prison, London, for preliminary hearings on 1 and 10 July, the judge set 30 November as a provisional date for a full trial.

-Sentencing

-On 11 November, Khairi Saadallah admitted three charges of murder and three of attempted murder.
+On 11 November, Saadallah admitted three charges of murder and three of attempted murder.
 On 11 January 2021, he was given a whole-life term.
 The sentencing judge said that it was a terrorist attack and that the purpose was to advance an extremist Islamic cause.
 In October 2021 Saadallah was refused leave to appeal the sentence.

+Inquest

+The inquest, which concluded in April 2024, found that the murders were avoidable; Saadallah had extensive contact with mental health services and police, but intelligence sharing between authorities (including counter-terrorist police officers, other police forces, and the probation service, and Berkshire NHS Foundation Trust) led to "significantly troubling failings" in highlighting him as a high risk.
+Judge Coroner Adrian Fulford, chairing the inquest, concluded that if Saadallah's mental health had been correctly managed, there was a possibility that the attacks would not have happened.

 Reactions

 Prime Minister Boris Johnson expressed his condolences and thanked emergency services for responding to the scene.
-On the following morning, 21 June, Johnson met with senior ministers, police, and security officials at 10 Downing Street to be briefed on the events.
+On the morning after the stabbings, Johnson met with senior ministers, police, and security officials at 10 Downing Street to be briefed on the events.
 Home Secretary Priti Patel and Labour Party Leader Keir Starmer both expressed concern over the incident.

-The leader of Reading Borough Council said he was "shocked and appalled" by the "horrific and senseless attack", expressed his condolences, and thanked the emergency services for their response.
+Jason Brock, the leader of Reading Borough Council, said he was "shocked and appalled" by the "horrific and senseless attack", expressed his condolences, and thanked the emergency services for their response.
 The council issued a statement saying that their "thoughts and prayers are with the families of the three people who lost their lives, and for those who remain seriously injured", and announcing that their flag would fly at half mast for the day.

 After Saadallah's conviction, the father of James Furlong, one of the victims, said that "there are now serious questions that need answering", in reference to how Saadallah avoided deportation despite his previous violent offences.

+Memorial

+Following the reopening of the gardens on 10 July, flowers originally laid by the public in the town were moved to surround the gardens' bandstand.
+A stone memorial, forming part of the podium of the bandstand, was unveiled on 20 June 2023 during a service marking the third anniversary of the attack.